stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ./steam -command update -game tf -dir .
 ```

-The dot after the -dir flag tells it to install the game server based in the current directory.
+The dot after the <kbd>-dir</kbd> flag tells it to install the game server based in the current directory.
 You can tell it to install wherever you want, but most people just install it in home directory.

 If you thought the steam update took a while, you might want to find something else to do for a while, the initial install of the Team Fortress 2 server requires downloading about 3.5 gigabytes of files.
 This will take a lot of time.